Retro gaming: Plug-and-play systems

-Retrogaming community
+Retro gaming community

-The retrogaming market is active with online and physical spaces where retrogames are discussed, collected, and played.
+The retro gaming market is active with online and physical spaces where retro games are discussed, collected, and played.

 Online

-Several websites and online forums are devoted to retrogaming.
-The content on these online platforms typically includes reviews of classic games, interviews with developers, fan-made content, game walkthroughs, and message boards for discussions.
+Several websites and online forums are devoted to retro gaming.
+The content on these online platforms typically includes reviews of older games, interviews with developers, fan-made content, game walkthroughs, and message boards for discussions.
 Many gameplay videos posted online feature attempts at breaking speedrun or high score records.

+Some YouTube channels dedicated to retro gaming have gained a considerable following, such as the Angry Video Game Nerd and Game Sack.

 Fighting games

 The competitive Fighting game community comes from arcades, such as Street Fighter and Mortal Kombat.
 Some fighting games have continued to receive arcade releases after the end of the arcade era.
 Face-to-face competition of Super Street Fighter II Turbo has been featured in the Evolution Championship Series.

 Exhibitions

 Events typically include vendors, gameplay, tournaments, costumes, and live music.
+The Classic Tetris World Championship has been streamed online to millions of views and recaps have been broadcast on ESPN2.
+The International Festival of Comics and Games in Poland annually features a large retro gaming area open to all visitors.

 Museums

-Retrogaming is recognized by museums worldwide.
+Retro gaming is recognized by museums worldwide.
 For example, the RetroGames arcade museum of Karlsruhe, Germany was founded in 2002 and the Computerspielemuseum Berlin was founded in 1997.
 Some classical art museums bear a video gaming retrospective, as with 2012's Smithsonian American Art Museum exhibition titled The Art of Video Games or as part of the Museum of Modern Art "Applied Design" exhibition in 2013.
 Starting in 2015, The Strong National Museum of Play adds games annually to the World Video Game Hall of Fame.
 In 2016, the first museum dedicated solely to the history of the videogame industry, The National Videogame Museum, was opened in Frisco, Texas.